StefanSchutte/STESCH302_FTO2308_GroupC_Stefan-Schutte_Digital_Resume_Final_Capstone/README.md

 Skills sections is just a basic unordered list.

 The Footer contains a table which has links to my social profiles/pages.
 CSS grid is used to display it well organized throughout all displays.
-My footer also contains a button link to my form which sends a email to my email address through formsubmit.
+My footer also contains a button link to my form which sends a email to my email address through formspree.

 List of technologies used in project:
 HTML